-E Co-op is open to students from all faculties with any type of business concept: no-tech, low-tech, high-tech, service, consulting and more.
-If you have an idea you want to take to market and have the passion to build your venture, Enterprise Co-op may be for you.
-We are looking for students with:
+Have you been thinking about a new business concept?
+Whether it's no-tech, low-tech, high-tech, service, consulting, or more.
+If you have an idea you want to take to market and have the passion to build your venture, this steam may be for you.

 - a well-formulated idea